acoshift/nepq/README.md

 # Nep Query (nepq; NepQ)

-Nep Query is an easy query pattern use in nepdb.
+Nep Query is an easy query pattern use for database API.

 ## Syntax